-Overview of the different Java test runners and how they emerged.
+Overview of the different Java test frameworks and how they emerged.

 Discover different assertion libraries for your test outcome and JSON and XML payloads.

-There's more to mock than collaborators with Mockito.
+There's more to mock than collaborators of your class under test.

 Start Docker containers for your tests, access and control browsers for your end-to-end tests, etc.